Metal Gear (mecha): Metal Gear RAY

 During the Tanker chapter (the prologue of Metal Gear Solid 2), Revolver Ocelot steals Metal Gear RAY off the disguised oil tanker and delivers the stolen prototype to The Patriots, an organization secretly running the United States.
 During the Plant chapter (the second part of Metal Gear Solid 2), Arsenal Gear has a force of unmanned mass-produced Metal Gear RAYs ready for immediate deployment against any possible threats under the command of the ship's AI GW.
 When Solidus Snake takes over Arsenal along with the slave RAYs, Solidus has them confront Raiden but some of them end up destroyed.

 In Metal Gear Solid 4: Guns of the Patriots, Liquid Ocelot pilots a modified version of Metal Gear RAY that sports the prototype's two "eyes", cockpit and greyish-blue coloring, and the mass-production model's tailless design and rounded knees.
 It is labeled "OUTER HAVEN".
-Despite being an anti-REX Metal Gear, RAY was immobilized during a battle with Metal Gear REX piloted by Old Snake.
+Despite being an anti-REX Metal Gear, RAY contended with Metal Gear REX piloted by Old Snake, which was enhanced by combat data secretly uploaded by Otacon that allowed it to use its own hull as a weapon and was immobilized by the Metal Gear it was designed to counter.

 Metal Gear RAY, Metal Gear REX, and a Gekko make cameo appearances in the Shadow Moses Island stage in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.
 A modified, unmanned version of Metal Gear RAY used by Desperado appears in Metal Gear Rising: Revengeance.
 Unlike previous versions, it is equipped with giant swords and stealth cruise missiles in the arms, a plasma cannon instead of a water jet cutter, carbon nanotube fibers instead of synthetic muscle material, and a different tail.